 Common Ground and Betty Blocks

 Betty Blocks is a no-code platform that is already creating incredibly positive results within the government sector.
-It not only enables government applications to be developed much more easily and faster than via traditional coding, it fully aligns with the purpose behind Common Ground.
+It not only enables government applications to be developed much more easily and faster than via traditional coding, it allows for connection to legacy systems, integration with web-services, and reusability.
+The reusability aspect of the Betty Blocks platform is of particular benefit to the government sector.
+It means that parts of applications can be reused in subsequent applications.
+Advanced developers can fully customize ‘blocks’ and then add these to the Block Store for themselves (and others) to use in future projects.
+This makes future development even faster!

 And, though we’re all about innovation, we understand that innovation must only be pursued in line with the strict guidelines governments must adhere to.
 Betty Blocks is the first ISO 27001 certified no-code platform, confirming our commitment to security.